Cold seep: Chemosynthetic communities

 During this initial stage, when methane is relatively abundant, dense mussel beds also form near the cold seep.
-Mostly composed of species in the genus Bathymodiolus, these mussels do not directly consume food; Instead, they are nourished by symbiotic bacteria that also produce energy from methane, similar to their relatives that form mats.
+Mostly composed of species in the genus Bathymodiolus, these mussels are primarily nourished by symbiotic bacteria that also produce energy from methane, similar to their relatives that form mats.
+Bathymodiolin mussels often supplement this nutrition source by filter feeding on particulate organic matter known as marine snow.
 Chemosynthetic bivalves are prominent constituents of the fauna of cold seeps and are represented in that setting by five families: Solemyidae, Lucinidae, Vesicomyidae, Thyasiridae, and Mytilidae.

 This microbial activity produces calcium carbonate, which is deposited on the seafloor and forms a layer of rock.
 During a period lasting up to several decades, these rock formations attract siboglinid tubeworms, which settle and grow along with the mussels.
 Like the mussels, tubeworms rely on chemosynthetic bacteria (in this case, a type that needs hydrogen sulfide instead of methane) for survival.
 True to any symbiotic relationship, a tubeworm also provides for its bacteria by appropriating hydrogen sulfide from the environment.
 The sulfide not only comes from the water, but is also mined from the sediment through an extensive "root" system that a tubeworm "bush" establishes in the hard, carbonate substrate.
 A tubeworm bush can contain hundreds of individual worms, which can grow a meter or more above the sediment.

 Cold seeps do not last indefinitely.
 As the rate of gas seepage slowly decreases, the shorter-lived, methane-hungry mussels (or more precisely, their methane-hungry bacterial symbionts) start to die off.
 At this stage, tubeworms become the dominant organism in a seep community.
 As long as there is some sulfide in the sediment, the sulfide-mining tubeworms can persist.
 Individuals of one tubeworm species Lamellibrachia luymesi have been estimated to live for over 250 years in such conditions.